 - 11.1.1 Sabbatical leaves are intended to promote the professional growth and effectiveness of a faculty member by providing intellectual stimulation in the form of study, research, travel, or other creative intellectual activity.
 Although supplementary fellowships and grants may be accepted by a faculty member on sabbatical leave, remunerative employment is permitted only with the approval of the President of the College and the Vice President for Academic Affairs. - 11.1.2 Sabbatical leaves are not granted automatically.
 They are granted upon application and upon the basis of an approved program of activity.
 Faculty members who have been granted tenure and completed three academic years at St. Norbert College on full-time appointments are eligible to apply for their first sabbatical leave.
 Additional sabbatical leaves may be awarded upon completion of six additional academic years at St. Norbert College.
-Every eligible faculty member is encouraged to apply for sabbatical leave as soon as possible after becoming eligible.

-11.1.3 Sabbatical leaves for one semester shall be at full salary, including usual fringe benefits.
+Every eligible faculty member is encouraged to apply for sabbatical leave as soon as possible after becoming eligible. - 11.1.3 Sabbatical leaves for one semester shall be at full salary, including usual fringe benefits.
 Sabbatical leaves for one year shall be at half salary, including usual fringe benefits.
-The College requires that a faculty member will return for a minimum of one year of fulltime appointment following a sabbatical leave, or reimburse the College for salary, replacement costs, and non-salary expenses awarded to support the sabbatical project.
+The College requires that a faculty member will return for a minimum of one year of full-time appointment following a sabbatical leave, or reimburse the College for salary, replacement costs, and non-salary expenses awarded to support the sabbatical project.
+64 - 11.1.4 A faculty member who meets all requirements for promotion and tenure and who is on sabbatical leave is eligible for promotion and/or tenure. - 11.1.5 Faculty members who believe that their requests for sabbatical leaves have been given inadequate consideration by the Sabbatical Committee are entitled to review by the Faculty Review Committee.
+In this case, the Review Committee will function as described in the Faculty Policy Statement [Section II: 9].

-&lt;sup>48 Approved by the Faculty on December 1, 2009.
+&lt;sup>63 Approved by the Faculty on December 1, 2009.